 Freshly ground black pepper

-Set the EGG for direct cooking at 350ºF
+Set the EGG for indirect cooking at 350ºF

 Remove the turkey from the brine, rinse well to remove the brining liquid, and pat dry with paper towels.
 Discard the brining liquid and solids.

-Stuff the turkey cavity with the lemon quarters, halved garlic head, onion, thyme, sage, and potatoes.
-Brush the turkey with olive oil and season with pepper and salt.
+Stuff the turkey cavity with the lemon quarters, onion, thyme, salt & pepper.
+Brush the turkey with olive oil and season with pepper and salt or we use "Black Dog Belly Rub".

-Remove the turkey from the EGG and let rest for 15 to 20 minutes.
-Carve and serve immediately.
+Remove the turkey from the EGG and let rest for 15 to 20 minutes before carving and serving.